nmrtinn/2420_week11_Lab/README.md

 1. Backup Directories from one server to a backup-server at 1am on Friday.
 2. Viewing Weather Forecast from a specific specity at 5am everyday.

-**Note:** Each instructions has its own script, service file, and timer file found in the repo
+**Note:** Each instruction has its own script, service file, and timer file found in the Repository